"The President can make you a General, but only Communications can make you a Commander ."

 AUXCOMM (Auxiliary Communications) is now a recognized component of the NIMS/ICS Communications Unit (COMU).
 AUXC (Auxiliary Communicator) is an ICS position.
 Auxiliary Communicators are considered Technical Specialists, as illustrated in this COMU Org Chart.

 AUXCOMM was created specifically to include Amateur Radio operators in the Incident Command System Communications Unit.
 Being a fully credentialed Auxiliary Communicator is your ticket to participate in a planned event or unplanned incident that is being managed by any government agency having jurisdiction (AHJ).
 Auxiliary Communicator is a recognized position in ICS.
-"ARES" and "RACES" are not.
+While "ARES" and "RACES" are extremely valuable resources, they are not specifically incorporated into the ICS structure as functions or positions.

 To become a credentialed Auxiliary Communicator you must attend the training course and complete the Position Task Book.